-not only the records of the Parish Council's proceedings, but
+not only the records of the Parish Council's proceedings,

-history and much more.
-The Council
+features, history and much more.
+The Parish Council

 hopes visitors to this website find it an interesting

 Click on the Adobe icon in the left column to download Adobe

 LATEST PARISH COUNCIL NEWS